 Narcissus Actaea AGM

 A handsome heritage narcissus with expansive pure white petals and a small yolky cup, fringed with a ring of burnt orange.
-Unlike many daffs it has a delicious scent that you will come to associate with spring.
+Unlike many daffs, it has a delicious scent that you will come to associate with spring.
 Will naturalise (multiply) over the years.
 Flowers: April.
 Height 40-45cm.

 A New Zealand native, also going by the name of Libertia grandiflora, this is a plant with strong architectural presence.
-The evergreen sword like foliage, fans out from the centre in a dense, upright arc of lush, healthy green.
+The evergreen sword-like foliage fans out from the centre in a dense, upright arc of lush, healthy green.
 From May – July, ladders of delicate white flowers appear on tall stems.
 Flowers: May-July.
 Height 70-90cm.

 Geranium ‘Rozanne’ AGM

 When compiling lists its tempting to fill them with plants no one has heard of.
 But the point of this list is to highlight fool proof plants that will stand the test of time.
-In this respect it would be unforgiveable to exclude Geranium ‘Rozanne.’
+In this respect, it would be unforgivable to exclude Geranium ‘Rozanne.’
 This hardy geranium was voted Plant of the Centenary at the 100th Anniversary of RHS Chelsea.
 Hard to argue with that – and why would you want to when you can have armfuls of violet-blue flowers held above mounds of pretty, deep green foliage spilling out between the gaps of higher growing plants from May – October.
 Flowers: May-Oct.
 Cut back in mid-summer to encourage a second later bloom.
 Height: 50cm.